Call Us

 • Teachers can install ‘self soothe’ boxes in the classroom to help reduce anxiety

-Obsessive Compulsive Disorder is a ‘hidden illness’ because often people can be so troubled and embarrassed by their thoughts that they can’t articulate them, says Priory child psychiatrist Dr Hayley van Zwanenberg.
+Obsessive compulsive disorder (OCD) is a ‘hidden illness’ because often, people can be so troubled and embarrassed by their thoughts that they can’t articulate them, says Priory Child Psychiatrist, Dr Hayley van Zwanenberg.

 When that person is a child, it can be especially difficult for them – and even more difficult for a parent or teacher to help them, she says.

-To coincide with OCD Awareness Week (13-19 October), Dr van Zwanenberg, of Priory’s Oxford Wellbeing Centre, explains how OCD affects younger people, and advises parents and teachers on how they can help.
+To coincide with OCD Awareness Week (13t to 19 October), Dr van Zwanenberg, of Priory Wellbeing Centre Oxford, explains how OCD affects younger people, and advises parents and teachers on how they can help.

 People with OCD have obsessions and compulsions; usually they have both together.

-Dr van Zwanenberg says, “Obsessions come as repetitive thoughts, images of urges and the young person generally does not like them and cannot stop them.”
+Dr van Zwanenberg says: “Obsessions come as repetitive thoughts, images or urges, and the young person generally doesn't like them and cannot stop them.”

 Obsessions can include having a fear that something will happen to them or someone they love.
-They might also fear that they will act violently towards someone they love.
+They might also fear that they'll act violently towards someone they love.
 They might also worry about contamination or catching germs.

 Compulsions are actions and routines that the person undertakes to reduce their anxiety.